 For those who know me even marginally well, I am not often described as a “skeptic.”
 While I do not blindly believe everything I hear, living in hope and a belief in goodness is my baseline.
 But when it comes to matters surrounding the promise of “lights,” my inner skeptic takes over.

-There have been three instances in my adult life in which I've been promised a glorious moment with lights: kayaking down a river to a bioluminescent bay in Puerto Rico to see a brilliant, colorful display of glowing plankton, decorative fake ivy vines wrapped around string lights to hang behind my bed for gentle reading light, and every instance of viewing a meteor shower since birth (all of which are collectively grouped into one memory as every single experience ended in the same way).
+There have been three instances in my adult life in which I've been promised a glorious moment with lights: kayaking down a river to a bioluminescent bay in Puerto Rico to see a brilliant, colorful display of glowing plankton, buying decorative fake ivy vines wrapped around string lights for gentle reading light in my bedroom, and every instance of viewing a meteor shower since birth (all of which are collectively grouped into one memory as every single experience ended in the same way).

 Well, the “brilliant, colorful display of glowing plankton” ended with getting heat stroke, being bitten by fire ants, repeatedly being hit in the face by low-hanging jungle vegetation as I paddled in the darkness, and arriving to plankton that merely sputtered a pitiful dull gray for only a few seconds until going dark due to it being the “off-season.”
 The decorative string light vines emit less light than the plankton.
 And any mention of a meteor shower produces 100% cloud coverage over the night sky, guaranteed.

 So, needless to say that when I heard the lights at the James C. Frenette Recreational Trails would light my way, I was ready for yet another item to be added to my list of sputtering plankton, weakly lit vines, and cloudy skies.

 My dear readers, I am happy to report that the motion sensor lights not only lived up to the promise; they surpassed all my expectations.